 What the lab builds

-Celaya Solutions Research Lab is an independent LLM and AI research lab in El Paso, Texas.
-CSR builds local-first AI systems, large language model research instruments, provenance-aware multi-agent orchestration, archival intelligence, and industrial AI architecture grounded in the Paso del Norte Borderland.
+Celaya Solutions Research Lab is an independent LLM and applied intelligence research lab in El Paso, Texas.
+CSR builds local-first applied intelligence systems, large language model research instruments, provenance-aware multi-agent orchestration, archival intelligence, and industrial applied intelligence architecture grounded in the Paso del Norte Borderland.

 Research instruments